VibhorShukla-BHRT/Player-Re-ID/README.md

 ---
 >Note: Resource & Source code (Notebook) can be found in [Project folder on Google Drive](https://drive.google.com/drive/folders/1szBJ0ipeNwlAqlVpOjWmbF9ItF4v2i14?usp=sharing)

+## Statement:
+Given a 15-second video (`15sec_input_720p.mp4`), identify each player and ensure that players who go out of frame and reappear are assigned the same identity as before.
+Instructions:

+- Use the provided object detection model to detect players throughout the clip.

+- Assign player IDs based on the initial few seconds.

+- Maintain the same ID for players when they re-enter the frame later in the video (e.g., near the goal event).

+- The solution should simulate real-time re-identification and player tracking.

+---

 ## 🧩 Project Highlights

 - 🎯 YOLOv8 for accurate player & ball detection